As an Amazon Associate I earn from qualifying purchases.

 I was recently in a car accident.
 A rear ender.
 Nothing too serious, but boy can something like that do some damage to the body!
 It’s been a full week and I’m just now starting to be able to stand long enough in the kitchen to actually make something quick for dinner.
 I realize the accident could have been much worse, so I’m not complaining.
 Believe me.
 I’m pretty grateful it wasn’t any worse than it was.
 But even so, food is a challenge when you can’t prepare it yourself.
 We ended up eating a lot of restaurant food and my body is NOT happy about that!

-But the good news is that I’m on the mend, and was finally able to stand long enough to make this salad.
+But the good news is that I’m on the mend, and was finally able to stand long enough to make this Clean Eating Mandarin Orange Chicken Salad.
 It’s actually a really perfect salad for the coming warmer months.
 I will be making this a lot when the evenings become too hot to cook.
 It’s cool, sweet and refreshing.
 And best of all, it comes together quick!

 - 1 tsp. dijon mustard